vyncent-t/refactor-project/README.md

 # refactor-project
-Best practices for accessibility and page refactoring.
+This is a project in order to better polish skills for best practices for accessibility and page refactoring.

 FIXES LIST
 - Changed the title tag for webpage to company name